juanlu-urjc/robotic_vision_21/docs/index.md

 ## Welcome to Robotic Vision subject

-This is the blog about Robotic Vision subject of the Artificial Vision máster of the [Rey Juan Carlos University](http://www.urjc.es) of Madrid.
+This blog is about Robotic Vision subject of the Artificial Vision máster of the [Rey Juan Carlos University](http://www.urjc.es) of Madrid.
 On this website I will be counting my progress in this subject

 ### Follow Line exersice of Unibiotics platform